Loqq57/osTicket-Prerequisites-and-Installation/README.md

 !IMPORTANT!
 When creating your Username and password for your VM, make sure to record or write down what your credentials are for later use.
 It is very easy to get confused when you have multiple VM's deployed.
 Keeping record of each one as well as its name and resource group can cut down on time searching or becoming lost in your own work.
+This is used to connect through Remote Desktop Connection (RPD)
 <p><img width="814" height="166" alt="image" src="https://github.com/user-attachments/assets/6cdafa5f-52a2-46af-b270-5c306e9e02b3" />
 </p>